Enjoy this low impact, heart pumping, brain work fun routine to get the heart rate up! Chair Yoga Fitness with Gail

 - Body Awareness: Doing yoga will give you an increased awareness of your own body.
 You are often called upon to make small, subtle movements to improve your alignment.
 Over time, this will increase your level of comfort in your own body.
 This can lead to improved posture and greater self-confidence.

 - Sexuality.
 Yoga can improve your sexuality through better control, more relaxation, and more self-confidence.
-Read more about the yoga and sexuality connection here.

 Emotional Health Benefits